oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 prompt boxes for something the two-beat chain plus a re-run already does.

-Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 59 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder, video and audio VAEs) re-downloads every launch and is discarded on stop; with a bucket selected, beat and reel clips land in the bucket root where the storage API's `listFiles` can see them.
+Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 77 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder, video and audio VAEs, plus the 17.5 GB prompt-writer encoder) re-downloads every launch and is discarded on stop; with a bucket selected, beat and reel clips land in the bucket root where the storage API's `listFiles` can see them.

 ## The shared bootstrap (`comfyui-ugc-bootstrap.sh`)